brown-band/website/pages/index.md

 The honest and complete answer is absolutely nothing.
 We know that your time is valuable, so the band doesn’t have strict attendance requirements.
 If you can’t make all the games, you can choose to come to few each semester, and no one would think twice if you were a slacker busy person.
 Come when you want, leave when you want, and have as much fun as you want.

 Don’t play or own any instruments?
 That’s fine with us too.
-We will teach you how to play the instrument of your choice - heck, we’ll even let you borrow one so you can take it to your dorm and disturb all your friends.
+We will teach you how to play an instrument [^1] - heck, we’ll even let you borrow one so you can take it to your dorm and disturb all your friends.
 All we ask is if you can clap in rhythm (drums is for you) or if you can blow hard (the trumpet, my friend).

 ## So how do I sign up?